Railroad Development Corporation: Germany

 In January 2022, the contract was terminated after legal action by incumbent DB Regio.
 Instead of RDC, Nordbahn was awarded the contract.

 United Kingdom

 RDC was a shareholder in Vivarail, a now-defunct company that converted London Underground D78 Stock electric multiple units into Class 230 diesel multiple units.

 International night trains

-From December 2021, the nightjet service from Zürich via Cologne to Amsterdam, operated jointly by ÖBB, SBB and NS will be operated using sleeper and couchette coaches leased from RDC Asset GmbH.
-This will last, until new nightjet coaches have been constructed.
+From December 2021, the overnight Amsterdam‒Zürich Nightjet service has connected Zürich via Cologne to Amsterdam.
+The train is operated jointly by Austrian Federal Railways (ÖBB), Swiss Federal Railways (SBB) and Nederlandse Spoorwegen (NS), using sleeper and couchette coaches leased from RDC Asset GmbH.
+The leased arrangement was planned to last until the construction and delivery of new fixed-formation ÖBB Nightjet carriages.

-In August 2021, Swedish rail company SJ announced it had been selected by the Swedish Transport Administration to operate a new EuroNight service from Stockholm via Copenhagen to Hamburg from mid-2022.
-The train will be operated jointly with Danish railways DSB and RDC, with the latter providing the rolling stock, crew, as well as operating the train within Germany.
+In August 2021, Swedish rail company SJ AB announced it had been selected by the Swedish Transport Administration to operate a new EuroNight service from Stockholm via Copenhagen to Hamburg from mid-2022.
+The train is operated jointly with RDC and its subsidiary BahnTouristikExpress (RDC), with RDC providing the rolling stock, and RDC/BTE providing crew within Germany.

+At their annual press conference in March 2025, Swiss Federal Railways (SBB) announced plans to re-introduce overnight train service on the Basel to Copenhagen/Malmö route.
+The night train would be operated in partnership with Railroad Development Corporation starting from 2026, following the route of the previous CityNightLine Aurora service that had not operated since 2014.
+Rolling stock would be cascaded from the Amsterdam‒Zürich service.